bdotdub/grafana.org/source/docs/index.md

   },
 },
 ```
-In the above example you see two InfluxDB datasources, one for metrics and a seperate used for dashboard storage.
+In the above example you see two InfluxDB datasources, one for metrics and a separate used for dashboard storage.
 You can use the same InfluxDB
 database for both.
-But it is probably a good idea to keep them seperate.
+But it is probably a good idea to keep them separate.
 The InfluxDB databases need to exist, grafana does not create
 them.

 ### Graphite & Elasticsearch setup example